-The assessment of dysphagia includes medical history, a physical exam, and instrumental examinations.24 There are screening tools to measure the risk of dysphagia, as the Eating Assessment Tool-10 (EAT-10), developed in the United States in 2008.
-According to a study published in 2018, EAT-10 was
+The assessment of dysphagia includes medical history, a physical exam, and instrumental examinations.
+There are screening tools to measure the risk of dysphagia, as the Eating Assessment Tool-10 (EAT-10), developed in the United States in 2008.
+According to a study published in 2018, EAT-10 was observed to be a predictor of aspiration.
+This tool consists of 10 questions that provide information on functionality, emotional impact, and physical symptoms that dysphagia could cause.
+A score of 3 or higher could be interpreted as a potential risk of dysphagia.

 The clinical examination also includes a water swallowing test, where the patient is asked to swallow 50 ml of water in 5-ml aliquots.
-If the patient chokes, coughs or presents any alteration in the voice quality, dysphagia is diagnosed; still, silent aspiration may not be detected.6
+If the patient chokes, coughs or presents any alteration in the voice quality, dysphagia is diagnosed; still, silent aspiration may not be detected.

-A videofluoroscopic swallowing study (VFSS) or a modified barium swallow (MBSS) can be used to make an objective assessment, which is currently considered the gold standard in diagnosis.^{25,26} VFSS allows to identify alterations in the efficacy or safety of swallowing.
-Efficacy is more frequently associated with malnutrition and/or dehydration, while safety is linked to tracheobronchial aspiration.27
+A videofluoroscopic swallowing study (VFSS) or a modified barium swallow (MBSS) can be used to make an objective assessment, which is currently considered the gold standard in diagnosis.
+VFSS allows to identify alterations in the efficacy or safety of swallowing.
+Efficacy is more frequently associated with malnutrition and/or dehydration, while safety is linked to tracheobronchial aspiration.